Ian-Ennis/phase_2_project_cozy_cat_cafe/README.md

 # Cozy-Cat-Cafe

+Cozy Cat Cafe is a place where one can unwind, browse through books, and pet a kitty or two!

 -As a user, I should be able to see all of the books available in Cozy Cat Cafe.<br/>
 -As a user, I should be able to use a search bar to find the book I am looking for and have the results display in the book container.<br/>
 -As a user, I should be able to generate a new cat companion when I click a button.<br/>